 You Need to Follow the Letter of the Law from the Very Beginning

-Once a car gets totaled or written off by an insurance company, it passes into the company’s possession and gets its regular title certificate traded in for a salvage title.
-This is a legal document that shows the car’s status as a salvage vehicle and makes it impossible to register or insure in order to drive it legally.
-It doesn’t matter if it’s still mechanically sound enough to be taken on the road or not.
+Once a car is totaled by an insurance company, it passes into the company’s possession.
+It gets a salvage title.
+This is a legal document that shows the car’s status as a salvage vehicle.
+And makes it impossible to register or insure in order to drive it legally.
+It doesn’t matter if it’s still mechanically sound enough to be taken on the road.

-This means that even when you buy it from an online or in-person auction, your new salvage car needs to be transported on a trailer to your address.
-In some states, it’s even illegal to have the car towed home if it means its front or rear tires are in contact with the road.
+Whether buying from an online or in-person auction, transporting your new salvage is on a trailer.
+In some states, it’s even illegal to have the car towed home.
+If it means its front or rear tires are in contact with the road.

 Getting Your Car Inspected